M1-CHPS/glhpc/docs/lab2.md

 - Produces a binary named `mystransform` at the root of the project
 - Exposes a `clean` target that removes compiled artifacts
     - This includes any `.o`, `.so`, `.out`, as well as the `mytransform` binary
+- You should link to the math standard library by using the `-lm` compilation flag

 !!!
 Danger
     The output binary **must** be named `mystransform`, or later parts of the lab may not work correctly.